kayleedial/my386blog/_posts/2023-03-30-oscars-eda.md

 <center><img src="https://github.com/kayleedial/my386blog/raw/main/assets/images/top_scores.png" alt="Top Scores" width="500"/></center>

 In this dataset, there hasn't been a nomination that had 100% on Rotten Tomatoes since 1971.
-It makes me wonder if movies aren't as "good" as they used to be, or if the Rotten Tomato criteria has become more strict.
-Or maybe "the best" according to the Oscars versus Rotten Tomatoes is different from one another.
+It makes me wonder if movies aren't as "good" as they used to be, if the Rotten Tomato criteria has become more strict, or maybe "the best" according to the Oscars versus Rotten Tomatoes has grown more different from each other over time.

 This last visual shows a spread of the nominees versus the winners plotted with their Tomatoes score.

 <center><img src="https://github.com/kayleedial/my386blog/raw/main/assets/images/boxes.png" alt="Boxplot" width="500"/></center>

-The mean for winners is a little higher for nominees, which is expectyed, but it's interesting that the max Tomato Score for nominees is higher than the max for winners.
+The mean for winners is a little higher for nominees, which I would expect.
+It's interesting that the maximum Tomato Score for nominees is higher than the maximum for winners.
+In this dataset, no Oscar best picture winner has a 100% on Rotten Tomatoes.

 ## Conclusion

 To wrap up, I found that the Rotten Tomatoes critics and the Academy like to have their own opinions on which movies are the best of the best.
 Though average Rotten Tomatoes scores for best picture winners oscilate, they have remained relatively level over the years.
-If you have any questions or want to talk about how awesome "Surf's Up" is, feel free to leave a comment.
+If you have any questions, comments, or want to talk about "Surf's Up", feel free to leave a comment below.

+The repository containing the code I used to make these visuals can be found [here](https://github.com/kayleedial/Blog-3a-data-collection).